Alexandregiacomellileal/Update-computacional-tool/README.md

 # Integrated approach for wind turbine grounding resistance estimation: Bridging clamp-on ground meter, computational simulations, and machine learning.

 ## Overview
 This repository contains a systematic solution for analyzing the grounding system of a wind turbines.
-The proposed solution involves a sequence of tasks depicted in methodology_flowchart.pdf.
+The proposed solution involves a sequence of tasks depicted in ***methodology_flowchart.pdf***.
 The approach integrates technical documentation analysis, parameter survey, electrical circuit modeling, sensitivity studies, and machine learning to predict turbine grounding resistances.

 ## Methodology